 The bluffs have two overlook points from which visitors can view Monterey Bay; in the summer and fall and at certain times of the year, viewers can catch views of large numbers of bottlenose dolphins in the Bay.

 Monterey Bay is also in the path of migrating gray whales, blue whales, and the home at certain times of the year to humpback whales.
 Killer whales are also seen sporadically.
 There is always the possibility of seeing some whale sign from the overlooks.

 Eucalyptus trees in the coastal woodlands provide shelter for another migrating species, the magnificent monarch butterfly.
-The monarch butterflies arrive in Monterey in the fall in the course of one of the most strenuous migrations in the insect world, traveling on gossamer wings from North America to Mexico.
+The monarch butterflies arrive in Monterey in the fall in one of the most strenuous migrations in the insect world, traveling on gossamer wings from North America to Mexico.

 Pajaro River Wetlands

-At the point where the Pajaro River mouth and Sunset Beach Park intersect, you will find the rich marshland habitat.
+You will find the rich marshland habitat at the point where the Pajaro River mouth and Sunset Beach Park intersect.
 Saltwater marshes include plants like willows, the California bulrush, and cattails, which provide living space for raccoons, mice, cinnamon teals, and mallards.